wp-plugins/media-library-assistant/readme.txt

 * New: For `[mla_gallery]`, the `mla_terms_taxonomies` parameter can be used for "Keyword(s) Search" to control which taxonomies are included if `mla_search_fields` includes "terms".
 * New: For **IPTC/EXIF and Custom Field mapping**, you can cancel and then resume mapping activity.
 You can also specify a starting offset for the resumes activity, allowing you to skip over previously-processed items or to re-process items.
 * New: For **IPTC/EXIF and Custom Field mapping**, `[+iptc:ALL_IPTC+]` is now a synonym for `[+exif:ALL_IPTC+]`.
+* Fix: Some of the "Creating a new Translation" instructions in the MLA Internationalization Guide have been improved.
+* Fix: For `[mla_gallery]`, any "alt=" and "class=" attributes coded in the `mla_image_attributes` parameter will override and replace the existing "alt=" and/or "class=" attributes in the "img" tag.
+This avoids the confusion of having two instances of the attribute(s) in the tag.
 * Fix: For `[mla_gallery]`, the **Google File Viewer (mla_viewer) has been replaced**.
 Recent changes by Google, beyond MLA control, have removed support for the original feature.
 The interim fix allows you to substitute an appropriate icon for non-image file types.
 See the Documentation tab for more information.
 * Fix: For **IPTC/EXIF and Custom Field mapping**, custom field names with mixed case, spaces and punctuation characters are now properly handled.
 Custom field names with HTML reserved characters such as quotes and angle brackerts are properly escaped for display purposes.
 * Fix: For the Media/Assistant submenu table, column headers containing HTML reserved characters are now properly escaped for display purposes.